-Knuckles' ancestor Dimitri ends up becoming the insane Enerjak after absorbing some of the Master Emerald's power, one of the most powerful and evil villains in the series.
+Knuckles' ancestor Dimitri ends up becoming the insane Enerjak after absorbing 11 Chaos Emeralds worth of power, one of the most powerful and evil villains in the series.

 Knux's dad Locke, obsessed with the prophecies surrounding his son, genetically engineered himself and infused Knux' egg with energy from the Master Emerald in an attempt to fulfill those prophecies.
 They're more or less estranged, now, because of this.

-Knux himself isn't safe from this, having recently appropriated Dimitri's mantle of Enerjak to avenge his race's decimation at Eggman's hand, only to quickly degenerate into "technology = evil" and attempt to wipe out all cybernetics from the planet, including those of the Dark Legion and his own girlfriend Julie-Su.
+Knux himself isn't safe from this, having appropriated Dimitri's mantle of Enerjak to avenge his race's decimation at Eggman's hand, only to quickly degenerate into "technology = evil" and attempt to wipe out all cybernetics from the planet, including those of the Dark Legion and his own girlfriend Julie-Su.
 This was caused by Dr. Finitivus, a scientist who tried to drain Knuckles' Chaos power earlier, only to have it backfire and transform him.
 He then decided to go and screw over the entire echidna race by deciding everyone needs to die in a fire.